mithi/simple-cryptography/2-block-ciphers/README.md

 # Cipher Block Chaining
-This script implements a block cipher encryption/decryption system in CBC and CTR  ode of operation.
+I've implemented two block cipher encryption/decryption systems; CBC and CTR mode of operation.
 We use AES for  decryption and encryption of each 16-byte block.
 The 16-byte encryption IV is chosen at random and is prepended to the ciphertext.
 For CBC, PKCS#5/#7 padding scheme is used.
 Note that for every encryption of the same message and the same key, a different ciphertext is generated, all ciphertext decrypt to the message.

 # Theory